01micko/sfwbar-configs/svg-gallery/svg-gallery.md

 ### Swiss Rail Clock

 A design based off the Swiss Railways Clock.
-Again, this is an interperation only and not a blatant rip off.
+Again, this is an interpretation only and not a blatant rip off.

 ![Swiss Rail Clock](analog-swiss-rail.svg) `CC0`